Skip to Main Content

 Saving a Six-Figure Cash Rebate

-A large production's expenditure documentation contained gaps that would have disqualified a substantial portion of qualifying spend.
-Vendor invoices lacked required detail, payments had been routed through non-qualifying channels, and crew records were incomplete.
-We reconstructed the documentation, redirected payments, and prepared a compliant submission.
-The production recovered the full rebate — a six-figure sum that would have been lost.
+A large production's expenditure records contained gaps that would have disqualified a substantial portion of qualifying spend.
+Vendor invoices lacked needed detail, payments had been routed through non-qualifying channels, and crew records were incomplete.
+We reconstructed the records, redirected payments, and prepared a compliant submission.
+The production recovered the full rebates — a six-figure sum that would have been lost.

 Common Questions